xar-network/xar-network/docs/join-mainnet.md

 ### Add Seed Nodes

 Your node needs to know how to find peers.
 You'll need to add healthy seed nodes to `$HOME/.xard/config/config.toml`.
-The [`launch`](https://github.com/xar-network/launch) repo contains links to some seed nodes.

-For more information on seeds and peers, you can [read this](https://github.com/tendermint/tendermint/blob/develop/docs/tendermint-core/using-tendermint.md#peers).

 ## A Note on Gas and Fees